chrisp-bacon2024/Steem-Curation-AI-Project/README.md

 # 📊 Steem Curation AI

-**Steem Curation AI** is a full-stack data pipeline and analytics system for tracking, evaluating, and modeling curation data on the [Steem blockchain](https://steem.io).
+**Steem Curation AI** is a data pipeline and analytics system for ingesting, evaluating, and modeling curation data on the [Steem blockchain](https://steem.io).
 This project combines SQL database design, Python data ingestion, and reward calculation to support intelligent curation strategies and in-depth post analysis.

 ## 🔧 Project Structure